warda-rahim/articles/custom-vertex-ai-pipelines/README.md

 ## Usage

-To use the pipeline, follow these steps:
+To run the pipeline, follow these steps:

 1. **Clone the repository** to your GCP VM instance.
 2. **Create a virtual Python environment:** You should create a virtual Python environment to run the code in this repository.
 Follow the instructions [here](https://virtualenv.pypa.io/en/stable/user_guide.html) to create a virtual environment using `virtualenv`.